Poikilos/io_import_x/README.md

    %APPDATA%/Blender Foundation/blender/2.79/scripts/addons)_ on Windows
    and skip to step 3)
    * Click "File," "User Preferences," "Add-ons"
-   * Click "Install add-on from file..."
+   * Click "Install..."
+(In earlier Blender versions, "Install add-on from file...")
    * Choose the downloaded io_import_x-master.zip (usually in your "Downloads" directory)
 3. Enable the add-on in the "Add-ons" tab of "User Preferences".
-4. Click "Save User Preferences" to keep the add-on enabled for other scenes.
+4. The preference to enable the add-on saves automatically by default unless using an older version of Blender.
+If auto-save preferences is not enabled, click "Save User Preferences" to keep the add-on enabled for other scenes.

 -Poikilos

 ## Usage
 * File > Import > DirectX

 ## Planned Features
 * Export to .x or mod/co-maintain the existing x exporter.